Location Page

 If you are dealing with a damp patch, water from the flat above, recurring boiler pressure loss, or a leak that nobody has been able to pin down properly, the first useful step is to confirm the source.

-We provide leak detection across Glasgow with a methodical approach, written findings, and repair where the repair is within scope.
+We provide leak detection across Glasgow — from West End tenements to Southside conversions and mixed-use buildings throughout the city — with a methodical approach, written findings, and repair where the repair is within scope.

 Why Glasgow needs local context: leak problems often sit inside tenements, converted flats, older pipework routes, shared risers, and mixed-use buildings, where visible damage may be far from the actual source.